top of page

 *Assist with grant editing and tracking

-*Assist programs manager in tracking Mine Detection Dog updates, photo collection, and quarterly report data input
+*Assist the programs manager in tracking Mine Detection Dog updates, photo collection, and quarterly report data input

 *Provide other general assistance as requested